Find Cheap Car Insurance in Your Area

 - Period 3: Once a passenger is in the car, the rideshare company's commercial auto insurance is in force.
-After the passenger has been dropped off, you return to Period 1.
+After the passenger is dropped off, you return to Period 1.

-Also, even though you may be covered during all periods of driving, you should still let your personal auto insurance company know that you're a rideshare driver.
+Even though you may be covered during all periods of driving, you should let your personal auto insurance company know that you're a rideshare driver.
 Otherwise, it may cancel your policy or decide not to renew it.
 You should also notify your insurer of any accidents, even if they were covered by your rideshare company's insurance, or your insurer may contest a claim later on.

 - Once you have a passenger assigned, you would be covered by the TNC's third-party liability insurance policy, with at least $1 million coverage for bodily injury and property damage.

 Rideshare companies like Uber and Lyft may provide comprehensive and collision coverage as well during Periods 2 and 3, but their policies typically have deductibles of at least $1,000.
-Also, in order to qualify for this coverage, Uber and Lyft require that you have your own comprehensive and collision coverage.
+To qualify for this coverage, Uber and Lyft require that you have your own comprehensive and collision coverage.
 If you want full coverage during all periods and greater liability coverage during the times you don't have a passenger, you'll need rideshare insurance to supplement these policies.

 All prospective rideshare drivers are required by Florida law to submit to criminal background and driving record checks before they're approved to drive.
-Once the driver is approved, the background check will be performed at least every three years.
-Florida won't allow you to be approved as a rideshare driver if the company you're applying to, such as Uber or Lyft, finds any of the following:
+Once approved, the background check will be performed at least every three years.
+Florida won't approve a rideshare driver if the company you're applying to, such as Uber or Lyft, finds any of the following:

 - You're listed on the federal sex offender public registry.